-After Texas shooting, 'most our church family is gone'
+Texas church gunman escaped mental health facility in 2012

 - Gun violence: More complicated than a 'mental health problem'

-"He was also posting a lot of non-God beliefs, atheism, a lot of gun violence and a lot of weapons that he was into," Longoria told CNN's Don Lemon.

-Kelley had served at the Holloman Air Force Base in New Mexico from 2010, but was discharged in 2014.
-He had been court-martialed in 2012 for assault on his spouse and child, according to Air Force spokeswoman Ann Stefanek.
-He served a year in military prison and received a bad conduct discharge after several incidents involving his ex-wife and stepson.

-Kelley was involved in "multiple occasions of domestic abuse" against his wife and stepson, said Don Christensen, the former Air Force chief prosecutor when Kelley was sentenced.
+Kelley was involved in "multiple occasions of domestic abuse" against his ex-wife and stepson, said Don Christensen, who was the Air Force chief prosecutor when Kelley was sentenced.

-He said Kelley "violently" shook his son and the child "suffered fractures, had a subdural hematoma."
-A subdural hematoma is a severe head injury in which there's bleeding between the skull and the brain.
+He said Kelley "violently" shook the child, causing fractures in his skull and a subdural hematoma, a severe head injury in which there is bleeding between the skull and the brain.

 Kelley "admitted to, out of anger, pushing his son down and injuring him," Christensen said.

-In August, 2014, Kelley was arrested on an animal cruelty charge in El Paso County, Colorado, after a witness said he had punched a dog, grabbed it by the neck and dragged the animal.
+The gunman had been also arrested in August 2014 on an animal cruelty charge in El Paso County, Colorado, after a witness said he had punched a dog, grabbed it by the neck and dragged the animal.
 Kelley denied the account and was issued a summons but didn't spend any time in jail.